June 11, 2025

 TREES PLANTED

-When Fast Times, Australia’s premier skateboard retailer got in touch with us to fund the planting of 1,355 trees, we were pretty excited to partner with them.
+When Fast Times, Australia’s premier skateboard retailer got in touch with us to sponsor our community groups and their tree planting projects, we were pretty excited to partner with them.
 With 24 stores across Australia, they have always been highly committed to enviro causes, e.g. replacing single use plastic bags to reusable ones.
 Planting trees is a new focus for them, and we wholly encourage them in that pursuit and thank them for getting behind us to help future-proof the planet in our own unique way.

 We’ve found that most skaters we know, as well as surfers, snowboarders, and skiers come to think of it, tend to be very motivated to protect nature and really encourage their skater pals to also be involved in some way.
 It is generally driven by a deep love of cleaner oceans, snowfields and rubbish-free parks and other open spaces for skating.
 That’s what happens when you are outdoors so much – you connect with nature, along with your sport, in a deeper level.